Remove Image Metadata (EXIF)

 Strip hidden EXIF data from images before sharing.
 This browser-based privacy tool removes GPS coordinates, camera details, timestamps, and software tags without uploading your files anywhere.

-Remove Image Metadata strips hidden EXIF data from image files by re-encoding them entirely in your browser.
+Remove Image Metadata strips hidden EXIF data from image files by re-encoding them in your browser where supported.
 EXIF stands for Exchangeable Image File Format, and it is the standard that cameras, phones, and editing software use to embed information inside image files.
 That information can include GPS coordinates, device model, lens settings, capture timestamps, orientation flags, software version strings, and sometimes even thumbnail previews of the original scene.

 Most people do not realize how much data travels with an ordinary photo.
 A single smartphone snapshot can carry precise latitude and longitude, the exact second it was taken, the phone model, and the operating system version.
 When you share that file publicly or send it to someone outside your organization, all of that embedded information goes with it unless you actively remove it first.
 This tool exists to make that cleanup step fast, private, and accessible to anyone without technical knowledge.